4dn-dcic/tibanna/docs/commands.rst

 ::

   -b|--buckets=<bucket1,bucket2,...>       List of buckets to use for tibanna runs.
-                                      The associated lambda functions, EC2 instances
+                                           The associated lambda functions, EC2
-                                      and user group will be given permission to these buckets.
+                                           instances and user group will be given permission to these buckets.

-  -S|--no-setup                       Skip setup buckets/permissions and just redeploy tibanna
+  -S|--no-setup                            Skip setup buckets/permissions and just
-                                      step function and lambdas.
+                                           redeploy tibanna step function and lambdas.
                                            This is useful when upgrading the existing tibanna that's already set up.

   -E|--no-setenv                           Do not overwrite TIBANNA_DEFAULT_STEP_FUNCTION_NAME
                                            environmental variable in your bashrc.

-  -s|--suffix=<suffixname>            Using suffix helps deploying various dev-version tibanna.
+  -s|--suffix=<suffixname>                 Using suffix helps deploying various dev-version
+                                           tibanna.
 The step function and lambda functions will have the suffix.
+Having a different suffix does not create a new user group with a different permission (for this purpose use --usergroup).

   -g|--usergroup=<usergroup>               Tibanna usergroup to share the permission to access
                                            buckets and run jobs

+  -P|--do-not-delete-public-access-block   Do not delete public access block from buckets
+                                           (this way postrunjson and metrics reports will not be public)

 Note: starting ``0.9.0``, users do not need to export ``AWS_ACCOUNT_NUMBER`` and ``TIBANNA_AWS_REGION`` any more.